Introduction

 Flow engine has no notion of states and state transitions.
 Combining multiple non-binary outcomes of functions (observations) in the rule is still possible, but must be coded in every function where it is applied.
 That also implies that you have to branch at every function where you need to model a multiple-choice outcome.
 This leads to extremely busy flow graphs that are hard to follow, especially since the logic is expressed both in the functions themselves and in their “connectors” - path executions.
 These connectors somehow suggest not only the information flow but also the decisions that are being taken.

-Therefore, flow engines are very useful tools in domains of "pipeline problems" - often found in ETL/DEVOPS tool, but have a very limited scoped when it comes to being used as a generic rules engine.
+Therefore, flow engines are very useful tools in domains of "pipeline problems" - often found in ETL/DEVOPS tools, but have a very limited scope when it comes to being used as a generic rules engine.

 CEP engines